 Figure 8.18.3.3-1: Multicast Session Activation, unsuccessful operation.

-If the NG-RAN node cannot activate the previously requested MBS session resources indicated by the MULTICAST SESSION ACTIVATION REQUEST message, it shall respond with a MULTICAST SESSION ACTIVATION FAILURE message with an appropriate cause value.
+If none of the previously requested MBS session resources is established for the MBS session indicated by the MULTICAST SESSION ACTIVATION REQUEST message, the NG-RAN node shall respond with a MULTICAST SESSION ACTIVATION FAILURE message with an appropriate cause value.